David Mitchell (author): Prose

-Mitchell's first novel, Ghostwritten (1999), takes place in locations ranging from Okinawa to Mongolia to pre-millennial New York City, as nine narrators tell stories that interlock and intersect.
+His first novel, Ghostwritten (1999), takes place in locations ranging from Okinawa to Mongolia to pre-millennial New York City, as nine narrators tell stories that interlock and intersect.
 It won the John Llewellyn Rhys Prize (for best work of British literature written by an author under 35) and was shortlisted for the Guardian First Book Award.
-His two subsequent novels, number9dream (2001) and Cloud Atlas (2004), were both favourably received and shortlisted for the Man Booker Prize.
+His two subsequent novels, number9dream (2001) and Cloud Atlas (2004), were both favourably received and shortlisted for the Booker Prize.

-In 2003, he was selected as one of Granta's Best of Young British Novelists.
-In 2007, Mitchell was listed among Time magazine's 100 Most Influential People in The World.
+In 2003, he was selected as one of Granta's Best of Young British Novelists, joining such writers as Adam Thirlwell, Andrew O'Hagan, Philip Hensher, A. L. Kennedy and Zadie Smith.